-36 The licensee is entitled to a contractual exclusive right to exploit the IP.
+37 The licensee is entitled to a contractual exclusive right to exploit the IP.
 In addition, a monopolistic non-exclusive licence is, as a contractual arrangement, divided into cases where the licensor itself is allowed to use the IP and cases where even the licensor itself is not allowed to do so.
-In addition, with regards to a monopolistic non-exclusive licence, to be safe, it is important to check whether the licensor itself is prohibited in its use of the IP in licence agreements.
+Thus, it is important to check whether the licensor itself is prohibited in its use of the IP in licence agreements.

-37 Before April 2012, non-exclusive licences for patent rights were registrable, though the registration was not a requirement for the non-exclusive licence to take effect but a requirement for duly asserting it against third parties.
+38 Before April 2012, non-exclusive licences for patent rights were registrable, though the registration was not a requirement for the non-exclusive licence to take effect but a requirement for duly asserting it against third parties.
 On or after 1 April 2012, the system where a non-exclusive licensee can duly assert, without registration, its right against third parties was introduced (for patent, utility model and design rights).
 On the other hand, with regards to trademark rights, a non-exclusive licence is still required to be registered to duly assert it against third parties.